oriolrius/nodered-contrib-kafka/README.md

 - **Active Maintenance**: Built on actively maintained libraries for long-term reliability
 - **IoT Integration**: Added specialized IoT cloud configuration features

 This node can be used to produce and consume messages to/from Kafka.
-It consists of three nodes:
+It consists of four nodes:

 - hm-kafka-broker
 - hm-kafka-producer
 - hm-kafka-consumer
+- hm-kafka-schema-producer (NEW)

+### Schema Registry Support

+**NEW**: The `hm-kafka-schema-producer` node adds Avro schema validation support using Confluent Schema Registry.
+This node:
+- Validates message payloads against registered Avro schemas
+- Supports automatic schema registration if schema doesn't exist
+- Provides schema-only validation mode for testing
+- Integrates with Confluent Schema Registry authentication
+- Ensures data consistency and compatibility across your Kafka ecosystem

 ### SASL Authentication Support